-Amsterdam is the best place to if you want to relax and experience a relaxing break from your routine, so, why not taking three days away to visit Europe’s coolest capital?
+Amsterdam is the best place if you want to relax and experience a relaxing break from your routine, so, why not take three days away to visit Europe’s coolest capital?

 To help you make the most out of your brief visit we have put together a 3 days travel plan to Amsterdam!

 When booking your flight, train, or bus to Amsterdam make sure the arrival time is early in the morning, so that you still have most of your first day free.

 Both your travel and accommodation should be planned so that you won’t waste any time looking for a place to stay; the best websites to check to book travel and accommodation are Expedia, Trivago, and LastMinute.com.

 Arrive in the city early in the morning and check-in in at your accommodation; hopefully, by lunchtime, you will have had a delicious lunch in one of Amsterdam’s many restaurants.